-Synthetic wicker offers a more durable, outdoor-friendly version of wicker furniture and decor typically made of woven plant fibers.
-But even synthetic resin wicker may fade or become dirty or discolored over time, especially if the furniture is left outdoors.
-Freshen up that faux wicker with a spray paint specifically designed for plastics and resins; regular paints and spray paints don't adhere to resin very well, if at all.
+Synthetic resin wicker captures the classic look of natural wicker in a durable, outdoor-friendly version.
+But even synthetic resin wicker may fade, become dirty or discolor over time, especially if the furniture stays outdoors.
+Freshen up that faux wicker with a spray paint specifically designed for plastics and resins.
+Regular paints and spray paints don't adhere to resin very well, if at all.

 Picking the Perfect Paint

 Resin and plastic are notoriously difficult to paint if you choose the wrong type of product.
 Regular household paints such as latex, acrylics or even spray paint don't stick directly to these synthetic substances.

 Instead, resin requires either a primer designed for plastic or a paint designed for plastic.
 Look for spray paint specifically designed for plastics and resins that requires no primer for the easiest painting option.
 Otherwise, spray the piece with a plastic spray primer before using any standard spray paint over the dry primer.

 An outdoor work area is the best option.
 Choose a calm day without a lot of wind to keep the spray paint from blowing.
 If you can't work outside, pick a well-ventilated space to avoid breathing in paint fumes.
 Set the project piece on sheets of newspaper or a plastic tarp.

 Shake the spray can well; then hold the can approximately 12 inches from the project piece.
 Begin each blast of spray before reaching the faux wicker and end it after the end of the project piece.
 Go back and overlap the previous paint line slightly with each pass.
 Several thin coats are better than one heavy coat, as the paint may run if it is too thick.